vijithassar/memento/README.md

 ]
 ```

 Start and end times can be given either as integers or decimals representing a number of seconds, or alternatively as strings using DD:HH:MM:SS format.
-You can omit units you aren't actually using, so "1:30" translates into 90 seconds
+You can omit units you aren't actually using, so "1:30" translates into 90 seconds.

 ```javascript
 // bind with both strings and integers